Are you or someone you know

 -

-- Tell them they are not alone.
+- Tell them they are not alone and there is help.

 - Be aware that their calls and devices may be monitored and be conscious of what you ask or say.